ShahjalalShohag/shahjalalshohag.github.io/_posts/2022-03-20-equation-list.md

 usemathjax: true
 featured: true
 ---
 Hi, I am super excited to be back with another ultimate list.
-This time it is a collection of all important equations in Competitive Programming.
+This time it is **a collection of all important equations in Competitive Programming**.

 ### Motivation
 Do you find it bad if you couldn’t solve a problem just because you didn’t know about a certain equation?